 In some cases, weight gain after HIV diagnosis occurs because of the antiretroviral therapy (ART) medications that are part of the care regimen for nearly every person with HIV.

+People with HIV who take these treatments might gain weight up to three times faster than those who are HIV-negative.
 Medical researchers are not entirely sure why certain ART medications cause weight gain.
 However, research indicates that it may be connected to HIV-related immune system changes.

-Additionally, people whose immune systems were more active when starting ART have been found to gain more weight while on antiretroviral drugs than those who had less active immune systems at the start of treatment.
+Additionally, people whose immune systems were more active when starting ART have been found to gain more weight while on antiretroviral drugs than those who had less active immune systems at the start of HIV treatment.
 This was found to be true even when ART was successful in lowering immune system activity.

 Certain medications seem to cause more weight gain than others.
 Additionally, some people gain more weight on one treatment than they do on another.
 Always talk to your doctor before making any changes to your treatment regimen.

-According to NAM, a U.K.-based HIV educational organization, a balanced, healthy diet for people living with HIV includes a variety of whole foods.
+According to NAM, a U.K.-based HIV educational organization, a balanced, healthy diet for people living with HIV includes a variety of whole foods: